acuminous/tripitaka/README.md

 [![Code Style](https://img.shields.io/badge/code%20style-esnext-brightgreen.svg)](https://www.npmjs.com/package/eslint-config-esnext)
 [![Discover zUnit](https://img.shields.io/badge/Discover-zUnit-brightgreen)](https://www.npmjs.com/package/zUnit)

 Tripitaka is a low dependency, no frills logger for Node.js.
-I wrote it because my previous logger of choice, [winston](https://github.com/winstonjs/winston) has hundreds of [open issues](https://github.com/winstonjs/winston/issues), many of which are serious and have received no response for over a year.
+It is named after the buddist monk from the TV series, [Monkey](https://en.wikipedia.org/wiki/Monkey_(TV_series)) due to shared values the of simplicity and mindfulness, and also because Tripitaka means "Triple Basket", a term given to ancient collections of Buddhist scriptures.
+I wrote Tripitaka because, sadly my previous logger of choice, [winston](https://github.com/winstonjs/winston) has fallen into disrepair.
+It has hundreds of [open issues](https://github.com/winstonjs/winston/issues), many of which are serious and not received a response for over a year.
 [Contributions](https://github.com/winstonjs/winston/graphs/contributors) mostly ceased in 2019.
 Winston's design also has some serious flaws which can make it hard to format messages and lead to mutation of the log context.

 ## TL;DR
 ```js